-- Follow all requirements issued by the County Department of Environmental Health to prevent transmission of COVID-19 in food facilities. - Only provide individually packaged grab-and-go meals to students. - Avoid sharing of foods and utensils and buffet or family-style meals.
+- Follow all requirements issued by the County Department of Environmental Health to prevent transmission of COVID-19 in food facilities. - Serve meals outdoors.
+Serve individually plated or bagged meals.
+Avoid sharing of foods and utensils and buffet or family- style meals. - Only provide individually packaged grab-and-go meals to students. - Avoid sharing of foods and utensils and buffet or family-style meals. - Maximize physical distance as much as possible while eating (especially indoors).
+Using additional spaces outside of the cafeteria for mealtime seating such as classrooms or the gymnasium can help facilitate distancing.
+Arrange for eating outdoors as much as feasible. - Clean frequently touched surfaces.
+Surfaces that come in contact with food should be washed, rinsed, and sanitized before and after meals.